marco262/my_wiki/data/advancement/feats.md

 ++ Elemental Adept

-//Prerequisite: The ability to cast at least one spell//
+*Prerequisite: The ability to cast at least one spell*

 When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.
 Spells you cast ignore resistance to damage of the chosen type.
 In addition, when you roll damage for a spell you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.